supremewen666/EasyRAG/docs/README.md

 - `ChunkingConfig`
 - `QueryResult`

-Downstream generation and answer-shaping work remains notebook- and docs-led for now rather than a built-in public API.
+For now, downstream generation and answer-shaping work is still led mainly by the docs and notebooks rather than a built-in public API.